What is the difference between Rosetta and the ORB?

 are intended to be open access.

-Why would one system vs another be more appropriate for certain content?
+Why would one system be more appropriate than the other for certain content?

 Rosetta is intended to ensure the long-term preservation of digitized and born-digital